 Fortunately, with the growth of LinkedIn’s social network and ad platforms, we now have an effective way to pinpoint and recruit hard-to-find enterprise and B2B professionals.
-After years of practice and experimentation, we now prefer this channel to panels and recruitment agencies because it costs less, produces higher quality participants, and is scalable.
+After years of practice and experimentation, we often pick this channel over panels and recruitment agencies because it produces higher quality participants and is scalable.

 Here are some recent examples of enterprise audiences that we’ve recruited with the help of LinkedIn, and some highlights of our process.

 Recruiting Senior Staff at Central Banks

 The world’s most respected global finance organization wanted to conduct research with a subset of economists, statisticians and researchers at government agencies around the world.
 The focus was professionals who used our client’s data platforms on a regular basis, particularly people in central banks and statistical bureaus within Africa and Latin America.

 It was a tiny, hard-to-find, and skeptical audience.
 And due to internal constraints, our client could not assist with recruitment — unable to even provide a list of contacts.
 Nor could we mention the client’s name in our recruitment.
 So we turned to LinkedIn and experimented with a variety of approaches, including:

 - Direct InMail messages (sent one at a time)

 Our best results came from Sponsored InMail.
 We created unique campaigns based on job roles and skills.
 For instance, our “Stats” campaign targeted professionals in statistical roles within government organizations around the world.